How To Build An AI Chatbot: A Comprehensive Guide

 • LaMDA.
 LaMDA powers Google’s Bard chatbot – a competitor to ChatGPT launched in 2023.

 The choice of LLM for development of a specific chatbot depends on multiple factors, such as data privacy, chat format, and others.
-Your software development team will test various LLM models to determine which one fits your use case the best.
+A software development team will test various LLM models to determine which one fits your use case the best.

 Chatbot knowledge base

-An AI knowledge base is a base of information that the chatbot will need to use to provide you with detailed answers.
-While LLMs are trained on extremely large sets of data, they are not omniscient.
+While all LLMs are trained on extremely large sets of data, they are not omniscient.
 For instance, GPT-3.5 is only aware of information that was accessible on the Internet until September 2021.
 If you’ve ever used ChatGPT, you might have noticed that it struggles with answering highly specific or detailed queries – that is a problem of all LLMs.

 Therefore, if you need your chatbot to have access to specific data of your company or other technical information (for instance, internal proposals, project reports, blueprints, etc) you will need to create a custom AI chatbot knowledge base, connect the LLM to it, and train the chatbot to retrieve information from it.